Managing Carbon

 • a) A carbon emissions baseline for 2005 or later which covers all scope 1 and 2 emissions.

-• b) A carbon reduction target for covering scope 1 & 2, consistent with an 80% reduction in carbon emissions by 2050 at a minimum AND at least one milestone towards this target before 2030
+• b) A carbon reduction target for scope 1,2,3 consistent with an 80% reduction in carbon emissions by 2050 at a minimum AND at least one milestone towards this target before 2030

-• d) Named persons or titles responsible for the carbon reduction plan.
+• c) Named persons or titles responsible for the carbon reduction plan.

-• e) A reporting mechanism for monitoring the carbon management plan.
+• d) A reporting mechanism for monitoring the carbon management plan.

 People & Planet will look for the university’s Carbon Management Plan on the university website.
 The plan should be in date, approved by a relevant Head of Department,member of the university board, or relevant committee.